On Typesetting Engines: A Programmer's Perspective

 So Chinese, Japanese and Korean fonts tend to be developed by Asian designers, with an understandable emphasis on the elegance of the Asian characters.
 Unfortunately this can be at the expense of the design of the Latin letters, which may in some cases be really quite ugly.

 The solution?
-Use an attractive Latin-script font for any Latin letters and numbers, and an Asian font for the Chinese, Japanese or Korean characters.
+Use an attractive Latin script font for any Latin letters and numbers, and an Asian font for the Chinese, Japanese or Korean characters.
 Rather than making the poor typesetter manually change the font each time a Latin letter or number appears, applications such as InDesign allow Combined Fonts to be set within a document which intelligently switch the font according to the nature of each letter or character.

 — Typesetting conventions and best practices for CJK (Chinese, Japanese, Korean)